gshakhn/gshakhn.github.io/_posts/2016-04-16-on-a-new-blog-look.markdown

 # Problems

 1. **Docker**.
 I had some trouble using the docker command for Jekyll from the [first]({% post_url 2016-01-28-on-starting-a-blog %}) post.
-After some frustration, I realized that the minimal-mistakes is using a Gemfile The Jekyll docker image had its own set of gems.
+After some frustration, I realized that the minimal-mistakes is using a Gemfile.
+The Jekyll docker image had its own set of gems.
 I had to change the docker command to:

         docker run --rm --label=jekyll --volume=(pwd):/srv/jekyll -it -p 192.168.99.100:4000:4000 -e POLLING=true jekyll/jekyll:pages bundle exec jekyll serve